 The first time I had Moroccan Lamb Kofta was from the prepared foods section of a healthy foods grocery store.
 Immediately, I fell in love with these kabobs.

-The combination of spices and herbs (Cinnamon, Cumin, Coriander, Cardamom, Nutmeg, Mint) hits all flavor notes and bring memories of travels through the mysterious and adventurous routes of the Middles East and North Africa.
+The combination of spices and herbs (Cinnamon, Cumin, Coriander, Cardamom, Nutmeg, Mint) hits all flavor notes and brings memories of travels through the mysterious and adventurous routes of the Middles East and North Africa.

-The warm feeling of these spices, paired with a Greek Salad or a grain free Cauliflower Tabbouleh make a perfect dinner for a summer night gathering.
+The warm feeling of these spices, paired with a Greek Salad or a grain-free Cauliflower Tabbouleh make a perfect dinner for a summer night gathering.
 Add some Tahini Sauce or tzatziki (if you eat dairy products) — optional sauces that accompany perfectly Mediterranean grilled meat — and you have a complete summertime meal that will amaze your guests.
 (If you are eating grains, you can also add some pita bread on the side.)
 Close the dinner with a cold, sweet, refreshing watermelon.
-Healthy, quick and easy!
+Healthy, quick, and easy!

 You can make the kofta ahead of time, (you can also freeze them prior to cooking), and have them ready for a quick dinner.